akka/akka/akka-docs/rst/scala/typed-channels.rst

 This shows all elements of the toolkit in action: calling ``channel[T1]`` again during the lifetime of the actor will alter its behavior on that channel.
-In this case a latch or gate is modeled which when closed will permit the message flow through and when not will drop the messages to the floor.
+In this case a latch or gate is modeled which when closed will permit the messages to flow through and when not will drop the messages to the floor.

 Creating Actors with Channels
 -----------------------------